opensearch-project/documentation-website/_search-plugins/search-relevance/index.md

     In the preceding query, `body_field` refers to the body field of the documents in the index, which Kendra Intelligent Ranking uses to rank the results.
 The `body_field` is required, while the `title_field` is optional.
 1. Select **Search** and compare the results in **Result 1** and **Result 2**.

+For an example walkthrough with Amazon Personalize, see [Comparing OpenSearch results with results from the plugin](https://docs.aws.amazon.com/personalize/latest/dg/opensearch-comparing-results.html).